SenseNet/sncom-resources/_docs/demo/1000-content-demo.md

 Document preview generation is switched on in this repository and as it is configured in the built-in setting two preview images will be generated in one round.
 The first two pages of the demo files are automatically generated when the repository is created.

-**Number of content**: There're 982 items excluding and 2375 including system content in the top level container names Content (/Root/Content).
+**Number of content**: There're 982 items excluding and 2375 including system content in the top level container named Content (/Root/Content).
 In the first case System Folders (e.g. local groups) and Preview images don't count.

 **Size of the db**: This demo enviroment gives us an insight into the possible storage needs of a repository as well: